Typiqally/epsilon/README.md

 ### 3. Canvas access token

-Go to [https://fhict.instructure.com/profile/settings](https://fhict.instructure.com/profile/settings), navigate to "Approved Interrogations" and create an new access token.
+Go to [https://fhict.instructure.com/profile/settings](https://fhict.instructure.com/profile/settings), navigate to "Approved Integrations" and generate a new access token.
 After that, copy the access token and paste it in the duplicated `.env` file, under the `CANVAS_TOKEN` setting.

 ![Canvas access token generation](https://i.imgur.com/0ukmuMF.png)